Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 # 1 Feature Overview

-A workflow discussion is underway that proposes a 2-stage review process for this document: -
+System monitoring service provides the A workflow discussion is underway that proposes a 2-stage review process for this document: -
 1) First Pass: Within ~1 week of feature start.
 Fills out section 1, including top-level requirements.
 2) Second Pass: Document complete, including all sections.
 Requirements are detailed enough for test case generation, and are immutably numbered.